P1.5 million cash reward for those who could provide information behind the October 3 killing of a radio broadcaster in Las Piñas City

 For more South Metro Manila community news and developments, come back here soon.
 Also say NO to fake news, NO to irresponsible journalism, NO to misinformation, NO to plagiarists, NO to reckless publishers and NO to sinister propaganda when it comes to news and developments.
 For South Metro Manila community developments, member engagements, commerce and other relevant updates, join the growing South Metro Manila Facebook group at https://www.facebook.com/groups/342183059992673

 Let me end this piece by asking you readers: If you are a Las Piñas City resident, how do you feel about this recent development?
-Is there a dengue hot spot in your local community right now?
-Are there lots of mosquitoes in your neighborhood?
-Are you concerned that more cases of dengue will increase over the next several months in relation to the change of weather?
+Does the suspect sound familiar to you based on the details described in the news report?
+Has anyone in your local community got sexually harassed recently?
+Are sexual predators currently present in your local community?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.